Meet a University of Texas at Tyler Graduate

 - Complete a professional internship for credit in the civil engineering field.

 - Every professor in the UT Tyler civil engineering program has extensive industrial experience in the field.

 - Learn with faculty who are wholly student-focused and dedicated to professional excellence.

 - Receive individual attention and one-on-one consultation with your professors.

 Geomatics – Gain an introduction to surveying including distance measurement, corrections, leveling, measurement of angles and directions, traverse adjustment, volumes, cross section and area computations, horizontal and vertical curves, and error theory.
 Explore methods and technologies such as Excel, MathCAD, and global positioning and geographic information systems used to manage data in surveying.

-Soil Mechanics and Foundation Design — Examine the mechanical and physical properties of soils and their relation to soil action in problems of engineering, such as classification, permeability, shearing strength and consolidation.
-Gain an introduction to foundation design.Senior Design I – Begin problem definition, project planning and scheduling, follow-up and control techniques that will culminate in the presentation and plan for the students’ senior capstone design project.
+Soil Mechanics and Foundation Design — Examine the mechanical and physical properties of soils and their relation to soil action in problems of engineering such as classification, permeability, shearing strength and consolidation.
+Gain an introduction to foundation design.Senior Design I – Begin problem definition, project planning and scheduling, follow-up and control techniques that will culminate in the presentation and plan for your senior capstone design project.
 Multidisciplinary teams work on design problems defined in cooperation with representatives from engineering firms, industry or government organizations.

 Career Outlook for Civil Engineering

 According to the U.S. Bureau of Labor Statistics, starting salaries in the civil engineering field are among the highest paid to college graduates.
 Graduates from UT Tyler’s civil engineering program have gone on to jobs ranging from working with state highway departments and oil companies to designing buildings and water systems.
 Career opportunities are broad and available worldwide.
 For more, visit Occupational Outlook Handbook - Architecture and Engineering Occupations.